alyssaxuu/ecosnap/README.md

 - [Tensorflow](https://www.tensorflow.org/) - for anything model related, the AI

-#
+## What's next?

+We want to implement a few more ideas after the Hackathon:
+1. A map that shows you where your nearest recycling point is
+2. Top Tips on how to recycle
+3. Articals and research about plastic
+4. Get the user's permission to use their images for retraining the model

-Feel free to reach out to me through us at hi@alyssax.com or to [Alyssa](https://twitter.com/alyssaxuu) or [Leo](https://www.linkedin.com/in/leonorfurtado/) directly if you have any questions or feedback!
+Feel free to reach out to us at hi@alyssax.com, to [Alyssa](https://twitter.com/alyssaxuu) or [Leo](https://www.linkedin.com/in/leonorfurtado/) directly if you have any questions or feedback!
 Hope you find this useful 💜